apache/trafficcontrol/docs/source/api/deliveryservice_stats.rst

 ------------------
 :series: An object containing the actual data series and information necessary for working with it.

-	:columns: This is an array of names of the columns of the data contained in the "values" array - should always be ``["time", "value"]``
+	:columns: This is an array of names of the columns of the data contained in the "values" array - should always be ``["time", "sum_count"]``
 	:count:   The number of data points contained in the "values" array
 	:name:    The name of the data set.
 Should always match :samp:`{metric}.ds.1min` where ``metric`` is the requested ``metricType``
 	:values:  The actual array of data points.
 Each represents a length of time specified by the ``interval`` query parameter